grpc/proposal/A118-tls-telemetry.md

 ### TLS Telemetry Result Enum

-The handshaker status will be represented by an enum that indicates success or provides information on why the handshake failed.
+The TLS handshake result will be represented by an enum that indicates success or provides information on why the handshake failed.
 This value must manage a balance of low-cardinality while being fine-grained enough to be useful;
 therefore, an enum containing subdomains of authentication errors will be